Sufyan123o/Sufyan123o/README.md

 ## 🕒 Check Back Soon!

 I can't wait to share my work here!
 Make sure to come back later to explore my projects and repositories.
-In the meantime, feel free to follo ⭐️ and watch 👀 my profile so you'll be notified when my projects go live.
+In the meantime, feel free to follow ⭐️ and watch 👀 my profile so you'll be notified when my projects go live.

 See you soon! 🎉